 Is Tanzania safe?

 I had only very positive experiences in Tanzania where people were nothing but extremely hospitable to me, so I would say it is a very safe country!
 But here I want to say a couple of words about general safety tips because it is still a poor country.
-Locals are used to the fact that tourists are “money bags” and many will try to use the opportunity to get some from you in the form of tips.
+Locals are used to the fact that tourists are “money bags” and many will try to use the opportunity to get some cash from you in the form of tips.